samuel-book/samuel-1/_sources/introduction/scientific_summary.md

 [1] The maximum value where sensitivity matches specificity.

 * Machine learning models ranged from 78% to 86% accuracy depending on model type.
-The model with the highest accuracy was a neural network using three *embedding layers* for hospital ID, clinical features of the patients, and pathway timings.
+The model with the highest accuracy, by a small margin, was a neural network using three *embedding layers* for hospital ID, clinical features of the patients, and pathway timings.

 * There is high agreement between model types.
 Logistic regression (single fit), random forests (single fit), and neural networks (single fit, 1D embedding) agree classification on 87% of patients.
 Neural networks and random forests agree on 93% of patients.